Characterisation and Modelling of Catalysts for Euro 7 Applications

 In the present 3-year PhD project, a range of Euro7 catalysts will be investigated with the aim of developing a predictive model of tailpipe emissions.
 It will make use of the unique combination of experimental equipment that is available in the School of Chemistry and Chemical Engineering, and the School of Mechanical and Aerospace Engineering.

 The project is an exciting research collaboration between the Reaction Engineering, Aftertreatment and Catalysis Technologies group and Ford Motor Company.
 It is funded through a CASE studentship and will build on the 25-year relationship between Queen’s University Belfast and the company.
 It is expected that the successful student will spend some time at one of Ford’s research facilities during the project and will benefit from the extensive networking opportunities that this experience affords.

 For more information please contact: Prof Alex Goguet (email@example.com) or Dr Geoffrey McCullough (firstname.lastname@example.org).

-Unless otherwise stated, the required academic qualification is a first or upper second-class relevant honours degree from a university in the United Kingdom or Ireland, or qualifications and experience considered by the University as equivalent to this standard.
+Candidates must possess or expect to obtain, a 2:1 or first-class degree in an Engineering or Physical Sciences related discipline from a university in the United Kingdom or Ireland, or qualifications and experience considered by the University as equivalent to this standard.
 Students must be able to demonstrate a capability to undertake and benefit from research training through to completion, to qualify for a doctorate.